benfoxall/rca-fashion/_students/SeungheeLim.md

 A less trend driven system that promotes individual tastes.

 **Best moment of the MA?**
-The fruition of my ideas culminates in my work.
+The fruition of my ideas culminate in my work.

 **What's next?**
 I want to continue the idea of encapsulating an entire package in relation to the garment and it peripherals.